 Mental Health, Emotional Support & Comfort Care

-Welcome to ZEBRA, a compassionate program that supports the mental, emotional, and spiritual well-being of families and professionals impacted by rare diseases.
+Welcome to ZEBRA, a program that supports the mental, emotional, and spiritual well-being of families affected by rare diseases.
 Whether you’re navigating a new diagnosis, managing ongoing care, supporting patients, or coping with grief, ZEBRA is here to walk with you.

-We offer support groups, workshops, professional development, and community-centered resources that honor the non-linear nature of mental health, healing, and loss.
+We offer group meet-ups, workshops, professional development, and community-centered resources that honor the non-linear nature of mental health, healing, and loss.
 Together, we journey toward healing, hope, and renewed strength—one step at a time.

 You are not alone.